nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

 ```

 ## Adjust VS Code Settings

+### Interpreter

 First you'll need to select the correct Python Interpreter.
 Open the command palette with `cmd+shift+p` and select "Python: Select Interpretor".
 Find the option that has `<your folder name>-<random string>`

+### Workspace Settings

-Open the command palette again and search for "Open Workspace Settings (JSON)".
-Add these to the bottom of the file, updating the autopep8Path to be the output of `which autopep8`
+Open the command palette again and search for **Open Workspace Settings (JSON)**, and add the following JSON to file that appears.

 ```
+{
    "python.formatting.autopep8Path": "paste in the output from the which command", "python.linting.pylintEnabled": true, "python.analysis.diagnosticSeverityOverrides": {
      "reportGeneralTypeIssues": "none"
    }
+}
 ```

+In your terminal, run `which autopep8`.
+Copy/paste the output of that into the JSON to replace the value of `autopep8Path`.

+### Pylint Configuration File

 With pylint enabled we need to control some of the warnings that VS Code will warn about.
 We can do this by creating a `.pylintrc` file.
 Copy this command into the terminal to create the file:
 ```